scottgriv/Post.e/README.md

 **Post.e** is a fully functional, multi-programming language, "how-to-build" social media application.

-- Create a user profile, follow other users, and post messages similar to Twitter.
+- Create a user profile, follow other users, and post messages similar to Twitter/X.
 - Share content with other users by attaching photos, videos, documents, and files to your Posts.
 - Written in Swift & Objective-C for the front-end and multiple back-end languages such as PHP, Python, Node.js, Ruby, Go, Java, Rust, and Perl.
 - Includes a back-end MySQL database, JSON interchange, and multiple out of the box APIs.